-BARI is seeking applicants for a part-time undergraduate research fellowship that will run from June 1, 2014 to August 1, 2014, with the possibility of extension through the fall.
-The fellowship is open to current undergraduate students at Harvard who have an interest in a variety of urban issues.
+BARI offers a part-time, paid undergraduate research fellowships in both the academic year and during the summer.
+The fellowships are open to current undergraduate students at Harvard who have an interest in a variety of urban issues.
 Experience with data management and/or geographical information systems (GIS) software is also valuable.
-Applicants must be active Harvard undergraduates planning to continue their studies in the fall semester.
+(Unpaid fellowships are also available for students from other universities.)

-Click here to download a flyer for the fellowship.
+Click here to download a flyer for the 2014 summer fellowship.